 In the research, there has been strong support for the use of psychodynamic therapy in the treatment of borderline personality disorder.
 It is quite effective for personality disorders, in particular.
 A meta-analysis review found that this particular type of therapy was significantly more effective for the treatment of personality disorders compared to control studies.

 Another meta-analysis compared the effectiveness of psychodynamic therapy to various short-term psychotherapies.
 Patients in these studies were diagnosed with either personality, mood disorders, or anxiety disorders.
 The therapy took place long-term, over a year.
-This meta-analysis, published in The Journal of the American Medical Association found that patients who received psychodynamic therapy significantly benefited compared to controls.
+This meta-analysis, published in the Journal of the American Medical Association found that patients who received psychodynamic therapy significantly benefited compared to controls.
 Furthermore, improvements were noted long after therapy ended.

-What Issues Can Psychodynamic Therapy Treat?
+Which Conditions Can Psychodynamic Therapy Treat?

 Psychodynamic therapy can be worthwhile in addressing a variety of issues.
 Research suggests that psychodynamic therapy can be as effective as cognitive-behavioral therapy.
 What’s more, the benefits of psychodynamic therapy appear to increase over time.
 Here’s a rundown of the mental health and interpersonal problems that it is commonly used for: